 and minimised JavaScript files.

-Strictly speaking, injecting variables during deployment would break immutability of the bundle.
+Strictly speaking, injecting variables during deployment would break the immutability of the bundle.
 Just a little bit, all the JS/CSS/etc. files remain untouched.
-But I’d turn a blind eye on it.
+But I’d turn a blind eye to it.

 Option 1.
 Transforming the ‘index.html’ served by .NET